Have trouble getting approved for a credit card? Do you have bad credit? Maybe a debit card is an answer.

 - Hold onto your receipts from your debit card transactions.
-A thief may get your name and debit card number from a receipt and order goods by mail or over the telephone.
+A thief may get your name and debit card number from a receipt and order goods by mail or telephone.

-- Check your debit card account statements to make sure there are no mistakes.
+- Check your debit card account statements to ensure there are no mistakes.
 If you lose your card or it is stolen, call your card issuer immediately and follow up the call with a confirmation letter.

 - Avoid using your debit card for specific purchases.
 If you use a debit card to purchase airline, train, or bus tickets, the money is taken out of your checking account immediately or within three days after the reservation.
 If there is a change in your plans and you need to cancel or postpone your trip, it can take weeks to get a refund.
 In addition, some major car rental companies do not accept debit cards for reservations.